chepark/fullstack-time-traveler/README.md

+# Time Traveler

+## How to run the project

-## Prerequisite to run the project
+### 1. Prerequisite to run the project

 In the backend, you should create `.env` file.

-Please add the following in the .env file.
+Please add the following lines of codes in the .env file.

 ```
 HOST='YOUR HOST ex) 127.0.0.1'